-For Wages Paid During
+For Wages Paid During Report Due By:

-Jan, Feb, Mar Apr, May, Jun Jul, Aug, Sept Oct, Nov, Dec Report Due By: April 30 July 31 October 31
+Jan, Feb, Mar Apr, May, Jun Jul, Aug, Sept Oct.
+Nov.
+Dec

-January 31
+April 30 July 31 October 31 January 31

 The United States Postal Service postmark on the returned report or the electronic filing date is deemed to be the date the report is received.
-When the report due date for any calendar quarter falls on a Saturday, Sunday, or a legal holiday, the report and tax payment shall be postmarked or filed electronically no later than the next business day to be considered a timely report.
+When the report due date for any calendar quarter falls on a Saturday, Sunday or a legal holiday, the report and tax payment must be postmarked or filed electronically no later than the next business day to be considered a timely report.

-Reimbursable employers are only required to provide wage and demographic data for each employee, the number of employees for each month of the quarter, and the total gross wages paid during the quarter.
+Reimbursable employers are only required to provide wage and demographic data for each employee, the number of employees for each month of the quarter and the total gross wages paid during the quarter.

-Complete filing instructions for the Quarterly Employer Wage and Contribution Report have been provided under separate cover.
-Additional copies, (Form C-101) including instructions, can be found on our website or by contacting the Employer Services Unit at 802-828-4344.
+Complete filing instructions for the quarterly Employer Wage and Contribution Report have been provided under separate cover.
+Additional copies (Form C-101) including instructions can be found on our website or by contacting the Employer Services Unit in our Administrative Office at 802-828-4344.

-Calculating Excess Wages As previously mentioned, detailed instructions for completing the Quarterly Employer's Wage and Contribution Report have been provided separately or are available on-line as referenced above.
+Calculating Excess Wages

+As previously mentioned, detailed instructions for completing the Quarterly Employer's Wage and Contribution Report have been provided separately or are available on line as referenced above.
 One of the commonly misunderstood sections of the quarterly report is calculating "excess" wages.
 "Excess" wages means the amount paid to each employee after his or her year-to-date earnings have exceeded the maximum calendar year taxable wage limit as shown on the report.
-Employer Services staffcan be reached at 802-828-4344, if you need help with this calculation and/or have any questions.
-EXCESS EXAMPLE: (Assumes Taxable Wage Base is \$16,000) EMPLOYEE 1 Taxable Wages/Qtr.
-Quarter Total Wages/Qtr.
-In Excess of \$16,000 To Report 1st \$7,000 \$0 \$7,000 \$7,000 2nd \$0 \$7,000 3rd \$7,000 \$5,000 \$2,000 4th \$7.000 \$7.000 \$0 EMPLOYEE 2 Taxable Wages/Qtr.
-In Excess of \$16,000 To Report Quarter Total Wages/Qtr. \$4,000 \$0 \$4.000 1st \$4,000 2nd \$0 \$4,000 \$4,000 \$0 \$4.000 3rd 4th \$4,000 \$0 \$4.000
+Employer Services staff can be reached at 802-828-4344, if you need help with this calculation and/or have any questions.

+EXCESS EXAMPLE: (Assumes Taxable Wage Base is \$16,000)